faisalazam/Problems/SYSTEM_DESIGN.md

 * It is inefficient for designing chat applications.
 If a user does not chat much, long polling still makes periodic connections after timeouts.
 * Sender and receiver may not connect to the same chat server.
 HTTP based servers are usually stateless.
-If you use round robin for load balancing, the server that receives the message might not have a long-polling connection with the client who receives the message.
+If you use round-robin for load balancing, the server that receives the message might not have a long-polling connection with the client who receives the message.

 #### WebSocket